m0j0r1s1n/m0j0r1s1n.github.io/_posts/2023-11-24-Raspberry-Pi-Headless-Setup.md

 Clear winner the Hacktop took 50 secs and the m0j0Pi took 2 mins 10 secs.
 This makes me think can I clock the Pi (:

 This is a test as my auth has failed.

+Sorted, that was a learning experience.
+As we have the OUCSS site now and I use diiferent GitHub's I had SSH issues and the only resolution was to remove all keys from my Hacktop.

+Onwards!!